 There are three ways in which melanoidins may help to prevent colon cancer: (1) by increasing the rate of carcinogen elimination through increased colon motility and fecal output; (2) by decreasing colon inflammation through improved microbiota balance (prebiotic effect); and (3) by acting as a free radical “sponge” (Garsetti et al., 2000).

 However, despite all of these benefits, some individuals feel coffee is hazardous because it contains carcinogenic compounds such as acrylamide and polycyclic aromatic hydrocarbons, which are thought to cause cancer.
-Studies conducted on the general population, on the other hand, have revealed no evidence of a relationship between any of these compounds in coffee and an increased chance of developing cancer (Lipworth et al., 2012; Nkondjock, 2012).
+On the other hand, studies conducted on the general population have revealed no evidence of a relationship between any of these compounds in coffee and an increased chance of developing cancer (Lipworth et al., 2012; Nkondjock, 2012).
 Research mice subjected to severe temperatures (1000e10,000 times the body’s normal temperature) were found to develop cancer.

 Acrylamide, a molecule contained in roasted coffee, has been related to cancer in laboratory mice (Mucci and Adami, 2009).
 However, despite the fact that the United States Food and Drug Administration (2016) stated that coffee is a significant source of acrylamide exposure for adults, the European Food Safety Authority (EFSA) recently stated that “there is no consistent indication of an association between acrylamide exposure and increased risk” for the majority of cancers (EFSA 4104, 2015b).